CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/index.md

 #### `recallTokens` Function

 This is unique, which can pull tickets back from the owners wallet.

 It was used for pull [Kittens Basket](./2-kitten-basket.md) Purrks back when the redeem period for [Kittens](../kittens/index.md) ended.
 And may also be used for [Grandma's Nightstand](8-grandma-s-nightstand.md) Purrks.

 ### Redeem Features

 #### `burnTokenForFractions` Function

 This may be used once the KittyVault is fractionalized.
-And owners can burn their Purrks to receive the [KittyBank Token](../../kittyvault/index.md#kittybank-token-token).
+And owners can burn(redeem) their Purrks to receive the [KittyBank Token](../../kittyvault/index.md#kittybank-token-token).

 #### `burnTokenForCompanion` Function

 This is used for redeem for PCC Companions.

 It was used in using [Kitten Basket](2-kitten-basket.md) to redeem [Kittens](../kittens/index.md) Companions.
 And may also be used for [Grandma's Nightstand](8-grandma-s-nightstand.md) Purrks.

 #### `burnTokenForAlternate` Function